xerofun/aws-cdk/packages/@aws-cdk/aws-cognito/README.md

 specifies that the property can be modified by the user while the latter specifies that it can only be modified by the app's administrator and not by the user (using their access token).

+*Defaults*:
-*Default*: None of the standard are marked required.
-For all custom attributes, mutable is true and adminOnly is false.
+* No standard attributes are marked required.
+* For all custom attributes, mutable is true and adminOnly is false.

 Code sample: